moquintanilha/ciclope-changer/README.md

 docker run -p 80:8080 -p 8000:3000 ciclope-changer:demo
 ```

+> To test, just use this in your browser: `http://localhost/health-check` or `http://localhost/doc`

 ## Contributions

 To contribute and report problems is very easy, just follow this [Doc](https://github.com/moquintanilha/ciclope-changer/blob/main/docs/contribution/README.md)